 Between 1909 and 1920, numerous strikes and organizational campaigns changed a largely unorganized industry into a union stronghold.
 Jewish immigrant women played a major role in this development, and in the process they transformed their shops and themselves.
 Not all, but a measurably disproportionate number were politicized.
 The strikes had linked workplace complaints with larger communal concerns for social justice, and reflected a complex mixture of personal goals and collective consciousness.
 Flora Weiss, for example, wanted to learn dressmaking “to earn a lot of money.”
 But she also “wanted to organize the workers around me ... to do something for mankind.”

 In addition, the Jewish immigrant community was generally sympathetic to labor organization.
-The Jewish socialists, most of whom were deeply rooted in yiddishkeit, and in Jewish ethical and prophetic tradition, came to embody a socialism partly derived from Jewish culture and secular messianism.
-They were dedicated not only to class struggle and the establishment of the “Cooperative Commonwealth,” but also to the protection and preservation of Jewish life.
+The Jewish socialists, most of whom were deeply rooted in yiddishkeit, and in Jewish ethical and prophetic tradition, came to embody a socialism partly derived from Jewish culture and a secular form of tikkun olam – an injunction to repair or improve the Earth.
+Many were dedicated not only to class struggle and the establishment of the “Cooperative Commonwealth,” but also to the protection and preservation of Jewish life.
 Their class consciousness and well-developed ethic of social justice, as well as the prophetic and traditional teachings within which they couched the labor and political conflict, were well understood in the Jewish community.
 Even Eastern European Jewish Orthodox leaders and newspapers who denounced the socialist leaders of the garment unions as demagogues gave their blessing to striking workers and affirmed the idea of unionization.
 This kind of support helped Jewish daughters stay in the movement.
-It legitimized their presence among the strikers and helped build a context of community and family sympathy for female activism.
+Although the daughters challenged some Jewish cultural norms – Newman, Schneiderman, Pesotta, and Cohn, for example, never married – the support legitimized their presence among the strikers and helped build a context of community and family sympathy for female activism.